pmean/build-website/text/99/grants.md

 This is easy to do.
 Every agency will have **guidelines for grant writers** that will tell you what they are interested in.
-If you are like me, you don\'t want to bother reading these guidelines.
-It\'s like using software without reading the documentation.
+If you are like me, you don't want to bother reading these guidelines.
+It's like using software without reading the documentation.
 But reading the guidelines is very important.